-Before becoming The Resort’s chef, Senior Executive Chef Sunny Jin’s culinary journey took him around the world, cooking for some of the planet’s finest restaurants—Napa Valley’s French Laundry, Catalonia’s El Bulli and Australia’s Tetsuya’s.
+Before becoming The Resort’s general manager of food and beverage, Sunny Jin’s culinary journey took him around the world, cooking for some of the planet’s finest restaurants—Napa Valley’s French Laundry, Catalonia’s El Bulli and Australia’s Tetsuya’s.
 While his culinary skills have impressed discriminating palates globally, it’s the American Northwest where he feels most at home.
 His formative cooking skills developed in Portland, Oregon, at the Western Culinary Institute, where he won the coveted Grand Toque Award as the top culinary student.

 So how do you top working for some of the best restaurants on earth?
 If you’re Chef Sunny Jin, you go to the best restaurant on earth—El Bulli (named by Restaurant magazine as the top-rated restaurant in the world a record five times).
 While in Catalonia, Jin worked with El Bulli’s celebrated Chef Ferran Adrià.
 Intrigued by what made El Bulli tick, Jin learned care in preparation and inventiveness in his dishes.